Stretching at your Desk or Computer

 Lateral Neck Stretch: Look forward while keeping your head up.
 Slowly move your ear towards your shoulder while keeping your hands behind your back.

-Lateral Neck Stretch: Keep your shoulders still and your head up.
+Rotating Neck Stretch: Keep your shoulders still and your head up.
 Slowly rotate your chin towards your shoulder.

 In them, you'll learn how to stretch properly and improve your flexibility and fitness quickly so you can become loose, limber and pain free.
 Plus, you'll discover little known stretching secrets that will revolutionize the way you think about stretching and flexibility.